ahmedshindy/nti-avr-interfacing/Readme.md

 # nti-avr interfacing

-- to build a specific application use `make app_name`
+- To build a specific application use `make app_name`
-- to test on proteus, open simulation/project_name and load the hex file and test.
+- To test on proteus, open simulation/project_name and load the hex file and test.

 ### Testing Ultrasonic
 1. build the project